casmi/casmi.github.com/.pages/index.md

 **Quickstart project**

-    Also you can download Quickstart project template from http://casmi.github.io/download/
+Also you can download Quickstart project template from [download](download.html) page.

 ## FAQ